ansible/ansible-lint/README.rst

       --exclude=EXCLUDE_PATHS
                             path to directories or files to skip.
 This option is repeatable.
-      -c C                  Specify configuration file to use.
+      -c /path/to/file      Specify configuration file to use.
 Defaults to ".ansible-lint"